Nationals vs. Giants Player Props Betting Odds

 Garcia Stats

-- Garcia has five doubles, a triple, three home runs, eight walks and 16 RBI (31 total hits).
-He has stolen one base.
+- Garcia has five doubles, a triple, three home runs, eight walks and 16 RBI (32 total hits).
+He has swiped one base.

-- Garcia has picked up at least one hit in four games in a row.
-In his last five games he is hitting .476 with two doubles, a home run, a walk and two RBI.
+- Garcia hopes to build on a five-game hitting streak in this matchup.
+During his last five outings he is hitting .478 with two doubles, a home run, a walk and two RBI.

 Garcia Recent Games